 - be registered with the HRA

-- be based at the reviewing trust
+- be based at the sponsoring trust/health board

 - had input into the development of the study documents and set up of the study (in particular the sourcing, packaging, and labelling of IMP(s)).

-review to us in order to gain confirmation of Pharmacy Assurance.
-If you have reviewers that you prefer to use at your trust/health board who are not currently registered with us, please encourage them to register as reviewers with us.
+You are expected to specify which reviewer(s) have been selected when registering your application for self-managed review.
+You will need to send your completed review to us for confirmation of Pharmacy Assurance.
+If you have reviewers you prefer to use at your trust/health board but who are not currently registered with us, please encourage them to register as reviewers with us.
 More information is available on our reviewer registration page.

 What will the timelines for review be?